cchitsiang/awesome-stars/topics.md

 - [answerdev/answer](https://github.com/answerdev/answer) - An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
 - [impulse-oss/impulse](https://github.com/impulse-oss/impulse) - Impossible Dev Tools for React and Tailwind
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
-- [mantinedev/mantine](https://github.com/mantinedev/mantine) - React components library with native dark theme support
+- [mantinedev/mantine](https://github.com/mantinedev/mantine) - A fully featured React components library
 - [fwouts/previewjs](https://github.com/fwouts/previewjs) - Preview UI components in your IDE instantly
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.